Social Policy & Advocacy Initiatives Fund

 What is the Social Policy & Advocacy Initiatives Fund?

-The Social Policy & Advocacy Initiatives Fund is an internal funding opportunity that encourages academic initiatives in the areas of education, clinical care, or research to close gaps in serving and engaging equity-deserving populations in our community.
+The Social Policy & Advocacy Initiatives Fund is an internal funding opportunity that encourages academic initiatives in the areas of education, clinical care, or research to close gaps in serving and engaging equity-deserving populations.

 Who is eligible for funding?

-All members of the Dalhousie Department of Psychiatry including psychiatry residents, fellows, AFP physicians, graduate students, research faculty, and administrative staff are eligible.
+All members of the Dalhousie Department of Psychiatry are eligible, including psychiatry residents, fellows, AFP physicians, graduate students, research faculty, and administrative staff.
 Cross appointed and adjunct faculty are also eligible.

 How much funding is available?